Welcome to the City of Lake Butler

 [email protected]

-A Phase II Water Shortage declaration expands voluntary water conservation measures and implements regulatory measures.
-This includes:
+The Modified Phase II Water Shortage Order continues to request voluntary water conservation measures and expands mandatory regulatory measures.
+Regulatory measures include:

 The District continues to encourage voluntary water reductions among all users, including residents, visitors, businesses, agricultural producers, and other water users.
 Permittees are encouraged to prepare for worsening drought conditions and the implementation of additional regulatory measures.